 All of these steps will happen as part of your oral surgery.
 Patients who receive treatment with fibrin will have the same experience as patients who don’t, other than having a blood draw and potentially experiencing a faster recovery.

 How Dr. Puterman Uses Platelet-Rich Fibrin

 A gum graft covers an area in which the gums have receded from the tooth, exposing the root.
 Dr. Puterman can typically use either gum tissue from the roof of the mouth or donor tissue to conduct the procedure.
 Platelet-rich fibrin can assist both the roof of the mouth and the graft site in their recovery.
-Bethesda and Washington, DC patient results may look as good at one week with platelet-rich fibrin as they would at four weeks without the treatment.
+Patient results may look as good at one week with platelet-rich fibrin as they would at four weeks without the treatment.

 Bone may naturally shrink in the area of a missing tooth, and periodontal disease can also destroy tooth-supporting bone.
 Both concerns can weaken the foundation of your jaw and cause aesthetic problems with your smile.
 Dr. Puterman uses bone grafts to restore lost bone and to strengthen areas of loss.
 He may combine the graft materials with platelet-rich fibrin to encourage the healing over the new bone and to speed healing.